Prevention of Sexual Exploitation, Abuse, and Harassment (PSEAH)

 I. INTRODUCTION

-As an organization engaged in research and development, capacity building, training and certification, as well as public awareness initiatives, WCR Indonesia directly interacts with various groups within society, particularly women, children, and other vulnerable groups.
-These interactions, whether conducted offline or online, require clear protection standards to ensure that every individual experiences a safe, inclusive, and dignified environment free from risks of sexual exploitation, abuse, and harassment.
+As a research and capacity-building organization, WCR Indonesia interacts directly with various community groups, especially women, children, and other vulnerable populations.
+Both online and offline interactions require clear protection standards to ensure a safe, inclusive, and dignified environment free from exploitation, violence, and sexual harassment.

-WCR Indonesia is committed to upholding the principles of gender equality, respect for human rights, and special protection for women and children who are often socially positioned as more vulnerable to abuse of power and harmful acts.
-This commitment aligns with the organization’s core value of resilience, namely the ability to respond to pressure, manage vulnerabilities, and continuously build recovery capacity.
-In this context, the prevention of sexual exploitation, abuse, and harassment is not only an ethical obligation but also an integral part of the foundation’s mission of empowerment and protection.
+WCR Indonesia is committed to gender equality, human rights, and special protection for women and children who are socially more vulnerable to abuse of power.
+Prevention of sexual exploitation, abuse, and harassment is both an ethical duty and integral to the organization’s empowerment mission.

 II.
 OBJECTIVES